jmelberg/acmehealth-swift/README.md

 # AcmeHealth: iOS Native Application with AppAuth

-Sample application for communicating with OAuth 2.0 and OpenID Connect providers.
-Demonstrates single-sign-on (SSO) with [AppAuth for iOS](https://github.com/openid/AppAuth-iOS) implemented in Swift.
+This is a Swift app that uses [AppAuth for iOS](https://github.com/openid/AppAuth-iOS) for SSO to interact with the [AcmeHealth Server](https://github.com/jmelberg/acmehealth-server) to demonstrate the Okta API Access Management product.
+An earlier version was demonstrated on stage at Oktane 2016.

-## Running the Sample with your Okta Organization
+## Project Setup In a Nutshell

 ### Pre-requisites
-This sample application was tested with an Okta org.
+This sample application was tested with an Okta org enabled with API Access Management.
 If you do not have an Okta org, you can easily [sign up for a free Developer Okta org](https://www.okta.com/developer/signup/).

 1. Verify OpenID Connect is enabled for your Okta organization. `Admin -> Applications -> Add Application -> Create New App -> OpenID Connect`
     - If you do not see this option, email [developers@okta.com](mailto:developers@okta.com) to enable it.